Icinga/icinga2/doc/18-migrating-from-icinga-1x.md

 ### <a id="differences-1x-2-async-event-execution"></a> Asynchronous Event Execution

-Unlike Icinga 1.x, Icinga 2 does not block when it waits for a check command being executed.
-Similar when a notification or event handler is triggered - they run asynchronously in their own thread.
+Unlike Icinga 1.x, Icinga 2 does not block when it waits for a command being executed - be it a check, notification, event handler, performance data writing update, etc.

-Writing performance data files or status data and log files doesn't block either.
-Last but not least the external command pipe runs asynchronously and accepts multiple connections at once.
+That way you'll recognize low to zero (check) latencies with Icinga 2.

 ### <a id="differences-1x-2-checks"></a> Checks